DataDanD/Cancer-Capstone-Portfolio/README.md

 ###### **(LINKED TO MULTICOLLINEARITY | FEATURE SELECTION | FEATURE ENGINEERING)**

-#### Pairplot
+### **Figure 4.** Pairplot with Few variables

-we can look at some of these variables closer with a pairplot.
+Pairplots analyze a few features with differnet details portrayed.

-A pairplot is similar to a heatmap, but uses scatter plots and histograms to show correlations, rather than a colored box.
+This graphing technique is similar to a heatmap, but uses scatter plots and histograms to show correlations, rather than a colored box based on a value.
 In the graph below counties with cancer rate above average are colored green and below average are in blue.
 We cannot use every feature in this graph as that would be hectic too much information to digest.
-The features selected were of interest.
+The features selected were of interest from the heatmap investigation.

 ![Pair Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Pair4.png)